 Christ-like in all relationships, both professional and personal;

-I will live without prejudice and contempt toward those who
+I will live without prejudice and contempt toward those who differ from me;

 When I sin, I will repent and return to the Lord.